Once upon a time…

 “You never met my father.”

 “I wonder if I’ve ever really met mine,” Junior says.
 “I will thank you, though, for making time to play chess with me every now and again.
-No matter how frustrated I was with you, I always looked forward to it.”
+No matter how frustrated I was with you, please know that I always looked forward to it.”

 Bend, but don’t break.